A Comprehensive Insurance Guide For Cyclists

 Liability insurance covers two areas: property damage liability and bodily injury liability.
 Whereas property damage covers damages to other people’s properties, bodily liability compensates medical insurance and lost wages incurred by third parties due to an accident you caused.

-It’s important to remember that liability coverage does not cover damages or expenses incurred for an accident that you’re not liable for.
+It’s important to remember that liability coverage does not cover damages or expenses incurred for an accident for which you’re not liable.

 1. Personal Accident Cover